jamespmernin/Ajax-HTTP-Intro/README.md

 * `.done` requires a callback that determines what we do after a successful AJAX call
 * `.fail` requires a callback that determines what we do after an unsuccessful AJAX call
 * `.always` requires a callback that determines what we do regardless of a successful or unsuccessful call

-**Bonus**: you'll notice that if you simply search for "Star Wars", it doesn't really work! why is that?
-Is there another url you can use from OMDB API that would return all Star Wars movies?

 ### You Do: GET from Tunr (25 mins)